AS 91430 annotated exemplars

 • providing an evaluation of the research process and how this affects the validity of the research findings.

 This student has demonstrated understanding of the research process through detailed planning, providing a platform for structured research.
-The planning begins with an effective aim which is unpacked to identify the required data (1), methods of collecting, processing (2) and presenting (3).
+The planning begins with an effective aim which is unpacked to identify the required data (1) and methods of collecting, processing (2) and presenting (3).

-Presented data includes a map and annotated photographs.
-The comparative beach profile diagram (5) allows for comparison of the evidence and is supported with the table (4).
+The data presented included a map and annotated photographs showing use of the correct geographic conventions which are also evident on the table (4) and profile diagram (5).
+The comparative beach profile diagram allows for comparison of the evidence and is supported with the table.

-The analysis of the findings includes some detail (6) and begins to compare both sites (7).
-When analysing the wave data the student makes direct links between wave frequency and beach profiles (8).
+The findings (6, 7) demonstrate stills of analysis where selected primary wave data is used to examine the “subtle differences” identified in the profiles.
+Direct links are made between wave frequency and beach profiles (8).
 This demonstrates understanding of the data in relation to the research aim.

-To reach Merit, the student could make more effective use of the collected data in their analysis and conclusion to demonstrate in-depth geographic research.
-The analysis of the findings could show deeper understanding of the evidence if relationships between the processes that contributed to the beach profiles were discussed.
+To reach Merit, the student could have used more of the collected data to strengthen the analysis of the findings and the conclusion.
+The additional data could have supported further discussion of relationships between the processes that contributed to the beach profiles.
+The relevance of geographic concepts would be incorporated within a detailed analysis of findings.

 Low Achieved